I gave the traditional Banoffee Pie a spin and turned it into Banoffee Pie Trifles! Honestly, best decision I've ever made!

 Behold, Banoffee Pie Trifles!
 This layered individual dessert is what all your dessert dreams are made of.
 Layers of freshly whipped cream, buttered graham cracker crumbles, Dulce de Leche, bananas and some chocolate shavings on top... what more could you ever ask for!
 It's the perfect decadent dessert for spring brunches, baby shower, bridal showers or any other event that calls for a luscious dessert!

 These can be made to serve, or you can prep ahead and pop them in the fridge for a few hours.
 ONLY thing to note, is that the bananas will start to oxidize after a few hours in the fridge.
 So not advised to keep them for more than 3 hours before serving.
 Or add the bananas right before you enjoy.
+These are a great (almost) no-bake recipe, just like a tiramisu, but requires no mandatory chilling.

 - Graham Cracker Crumbs